mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 * I don't see the point in not writing sql in sql.
 * I don't understand how to update data when changing my schema
 * I don't see the point in down-scripts.
-* I don't see how you easily can track changes made to a specific stored procedure, view, trigger, function, whatever in your git repo.
+* Even though I wrote my own plain-sql-script-loader for FluentMigrator, I don't see how you easily can track changes made to a specific stored procedure, view, trigger, function, whatever in your git repo.

 #### Problems with RoundhousE
 * I don't understand how to "install" it.